desbma/sacad/README.md

 SACAD is designed to be robust and be executed in batch of thousands of queries:

 * HTML parsing is done without regex but with the LXML library, which is faster, and more robust to page changes
-* When the size of an image reported by a source is not reliable (ie. Google Images), automatically download the first KB of the file to get its real size
+* When the size of an image reported by a source is not reliable (ie. Google Images), automatically download the first KB of the file to get its real size from the file header
 * Use multithreading when relevant, to speed up processing